Serbia's populists claim a sweeping victory in the country's parliamentary election | Politics

 - Serbia

-Serbia's ruling populists claimed sweeping victory on Sunday in the country's parliamentary election, which have been marred by reports of major irregularities both during a tense campaign and on voting day.
+Serbia's governing populists claimed a sweeping victory on Sunday in the country's parliamentary election, which was marred by reports of major irregularities both during a tense campaign and on voting day.

-Prime Minister Ana Brnabic said that with half of the ballots counted, the Serbian Progressive Party's projections show that President Aleksandar Vucic won 47 per cent of the vote and expects to hold around 130 seats in the 250-member assembly.
+Acting Prime Minister Ana Brnabic said that with half the ballots counted, the governing Serbian Progressive Party's projections showed it won 47 per cent of the vote and expected to hold around 130 seats in the 250-member assembly.

 The main opposition Serbia Against Violence group won around 23 per cent, Brnabic said.